arangodb/velocypack/Jason.md

 endian unsigned int.

 The index table resides before this number of items information and its format depends on the type byte.
-For types 0x08 and 0x0b the offsets in the index table are 2-byte sequences (little endian unsigned int), for types 0x09 and 0x0c, the offsets are 4-byte sequences, and for types 0x0a and 0x0d the offsets are 8-byte sequences.
-All offsets are measured from base A. Recall that for N=0, the byte length is 0x02 and there is no space used for N, and that for N=1 there is no index table.
+For types 0x06 and 0x0a, the offsets are single bytes, for types 0x07 and 0x0b the offsets in the index table are 2-byte sequences (little endian unsigned int), for types 0x08 and 0x0c, the offsets are 4-byte sequences, and for types 0x09 and 0x0d the offsets are 8-byte sequences.
+All offsets are measured from base A.
+Recall that for N=0, the byte length is 0x02 and there is no space used for N, and that for N=1 there is no index table.

 Each entry consists of two parts, the key and the value, they are encoded as normal Jason values as above, the first is always a short or